Machine Learning Services (R, Python) in SQL Server 2017

 In Azure SQL Database, Machine Learning Services (with R) is currently in public preview.

 The key value proposition of Machine Learning Services is the power of its enterprise R and Python packages to deliver advanced analytics at scale, and the ability to bring calculations and processing to where the data resides, eliminating the need to pull data across the network.
+This provides multiple advantages:

 SQL Server 2017 supports R and Python.
 The following table describes the components.